Categories

 This is where you and I will take a left turn on our journey together.

-You might recognize many — if not all — of the first seven foundational values that I have discussed to date.
+You might recognize many — if not all — of the first seven foundational values that I’ve discussed to date.
 Many of them have been written about by other people individually or in combination with other values over the years (but not, to my knowledge, in this particular package).

 There is one foundational value, however, that you have not seen before, and that is this, our eighth and final value, which is willingness.